TsongaKing/Password-Hash-Cracking-Lab/README.md

 Password Hash Cracking Lab
+⭐ Lab Type

+Password Security / Cryptography

+🔧 Environment

+Kali Linux, Hashcat, John the Ripper, CyberChef

+🧠 Skills

+Hash Identification, Dictionary Attacks, Security Tooling, Cryptography Verification

 Overview

-This project documents a hands-on cybersecurity lab focused on identifying and cracking different password hash types using industry-standard password auditing tools.
+This project documents a hands-on cybersecurity lab focused on identifying and cracking various password hash types using industry-standard password auditing tools.

+The objective was to understand:

+How password hashing works

-The objective was to understand how password hashing works, how weak passwords can be recovered using dictionary attacks, and how salts and keys affect cracking methods.
+How weak passwords can be recovered using dictionary attacks

+The impact of salts and HMAC keys on cracking methods

 This exercise demonstrates practical skills used in security testing, incident response, and authentication security analysis.

 📋 Table of Contents

 Objectives

 Tools Used